SKrotkih/eMia-React-Native/README.md

 or

-Open the project in Visual Studio Code.
+Open the project (root directory) in Visual Studio Code (VCS).
-Add extension React Native Tools
+Add extension React Native Tools the the VSC
-Add "Debug iOS" and "Debug Android" into the launch.json In VSC you can debug Java Script code.
+Add "Debug iOS" and "Debug Android" (reactnative type ) into the launch.json In VSC you can debug Java Script code.

-Open Google Chrome
-React Native JS code runs as a web worker inside Google Chrome.
-Press ⌘⌥I to open Developer Tools.
-Enable Pause On Caught Exceptions for a better debugging experience.
-You may also install the standalone version of React Developer Tools to inspect the React component hierarchy, their props, and state.

 In VSC run Main Menu -> Run -> Start Debugging (F5)